chanind/chanind.github.io/_posts/2019-10-29-ban-social-media-ads.markdown

 ## Political ads: misinformation turbocharged for a small fee

 Social media platforms also make it easy to just directly pay for political ads to spread misinformation and polarization for a small fee.
 These ads can be highly targeted, and thus it's easy to send vastly different, even conflicting, messages to different groups.
 What's more, Facebook recently announced that their official policy is that politicians are allowed to flagrantly lie in political ads.
 This is just the most egregious example of political advertising policy gone wrong, but this is a logical extension of funding social media with advertising.
 After all, if you're going to allow political ads to fund social media, then where should they draw the line on what's allowed in advertising?
-Facebook has decided there should be no line whatsoever (this also coincidentally maximizes Facebook's profits).
+Facebook has decided there should be no line whatsoever; incriminatingly, this stance also maximizes Facebook's profits by taking as much money from as many PACs and political organizations as possible.

 The argument for allowing political ads on social media is that Facebook and other platforms would otherwise need to decide what's a political ad and what's not, what's considered misinformation and what's not.
 So long as Facebook is funded by advertising, why not just open the floodgates and allow everything through?
 And anyway, Facebook needs to maximize its ad profits, so it's in their interest to allow every ad possible on the platform.